What is safeguarding?

 Bike for Good will ensure that the Safeguarding Officers receive designated officer training at least every 3 years.
 Further to this, one safeguarding officer (currently Joanna Soraghan) will be designated to keep up to date with changes to guidelines & advice.

 Sessional staff and all employees working directly with vulnerable people are expected to have at least an introduction to child protection/safeguarding certificate (available as e-learning module from NSPCC) as a minimum.
 Where possible, this training will be in person rather than online.
 Additional spaces on these courses will be offered to volunteers and members of the wider team.
+Employees working directly with young people will also undertake the ‘Young Persons in the Workplace’ module on our Atlas H&S system.

 On top of formal training, the DSO’s will bring smaller interactive exercises and informal training to team meetings to ensure that safeguarding remains an active and relevant component to everyone’s working days.